 The company more than doubled its second-quarter sales over the same period last year and its third-quarter revenue forecast was 50 percent more than analysts’ estimates.

-Palo Alto Networks Inc. (PANW), the provider of Internet-firewall technology, climbed 27 percent to $53.13 in New York in its public offering debut on July 20.
-The company’s founder Nir Zuk was a former engineer at competitor Check Point Software Technologies Ltd. (CHKP)
+Palo Alto Networks Inc. (PANW:US), the provider of Internet-firewall technology, climbed 27 percent to $53.13 in New York in its public offering debut on July 20.
+The company’s founder Nir Zuk was a former engineer at competitor Check Point Software Technologies Ltd. (CHKP:US)

 To contact the reporters on this story: Shoshanna Solomon in Tel Aviv at firstname.lastname@example.org; Sridhar Natarajan in New York at email@example.com